pazz/alot/CONTRIBUTING.md

   For new features also update the user manual in `docs/source/usage` accordingly.

-* Unit tests: Make sure your changes don't break any existing tests (to check locally use `./setup.py test`).
+* Unit tests: Make sure your changes don't break any existing tests (to check locally use `python3 -m unittest`).
 If you are fixing a bug or adding a new features please provide new tests if possible.

 * Keep commits simple.
 Large individual patches are incredibly painful to review properly.